 Figure 22.
-Average salaries of full-time instructional non-medical staff equated to 9-months worked, by academic rank: Academic year 2020-21
+Average salaries of full-time non-medical instructional staff equated to 9-months worked, by academic rank: Academic year 2021-22

 NOTE: See Methodology Notes for more details on average salary.
 N is the number of institutions in the comparison group.